TomSpencerLondon/concurrency-basics/markdown.md

 - When multiple users vote at the same time, we want to ensure that the final vote count is correct
 - We want the user to see the real count as it is updated
 ---
-class: center, middle

 # The Code Example
-???
-We will look at the code for the application.
----

 ```java
 public class Proposal {